-- He abandons or leaves the course voluntarily or at the request of the university or college. - He is absent from the course due to illness or any other reason for more than 20 days. - He transfers to a different course at the same, or at a different, university or college.

-• He has to repeat part of the course.
+- They abandon or leave the course voluntarily or at the request of the university or college. - They are absent from the course due to illness or any other reason for more than 20 days. - They transfer to a different course at the same, or at a different, university or college. - They must repeat part of the course.

-If a student withdraws from a course, for any reason, he must ensure that all relevant paperwork as required by the university or college has been completed at the earliest opportunity and that he has notified us in writing.
+If a student withdraws from a course for any reason, they must ensure that all relevant paperwork as required by the university or college has been completed at the earliest opportunity and that they have notified us in writing.
 Any additional costs incurred by us, as a result of a delayed withdrawal as outlined above, will be charged to the student.